Ashok-0003/repo-3/Overview/DevOps/Chatbot-Information-and-Deployment-Steps.md

 	],
 "signInAudience": "AzureADandPersonalMicrosoftAccount",
 ```

 d.
 Updating the Secret :
-select certificates and secrets and generate a secret and copy that to the variable group for all environments value: BotAppSecret
+Select certificates and secrets and generate new client secret with any meaningful description.
+Once generated copy that secret to **BotAppSecret** Key of the variable group which is present under AzureDevops->Pipelines->Library for all the environments.

 ![client-secret.png](/.attachments/client-secret-09a00977-1665-475d-851e-fd7082233e77.png)

 # Chatbot Deployment Steps